Cserdi: Population

 In 2013 The Budapest Beacon wrote that the town had a population of 411 people.
 In 2016, The Christian Science Monitor listed it as 426.
 In 2020 The Economist estimated that the town had a population of around 350.
 They noted the town was about 3/4 Roma.

 Cserdi formation

 The Cserdi conglomerate formation is a geological formation dating to the Paleozoic era.
-The formation has around 1000 m of rock (including polymictic conglomerate, sandstone and siltsone).
+The formation has around 1000 m of rock (including polymictic conglomerate, sandstone and siltstone).
 The formation has been studied for its composition.